happycube/cxadc-linux3/README.md

     gcc -o leveladj leveladj.c

-Install PV to allow real-time monitoring of the runtime & datarate.
+PV is required to allow real-time monitoring of the runtime & datarate output:

     sudo apt install pv

+Sox is key for maniupating data in real time or more usefully after captures:

+    sudo apt install sox

 Note: When using a lower end system, if there is not enough system resources you may have dropped samples!